mysteriousmartel/per_watson_coder/README.md

 When the script is run it will return a line containing the *model_id*.
 Please copy this model_id to insert in the testing.py script.
 If you forget, a .txt file with the model_id will be saved to the file path of the trainer script.

-Training time will vary, and IBM does not have an indicator when training is complete.
+Training time will vary, and IBM does not have an immediate indicator when training is complete.
 Our training required ~10min for 40 samples up to ~1hr for 1000 samples.
 You can use the finder.py script to check the status of your model.
-The line "status:" will indicate "training" or "available" depending on completion of training.
+The line "status:" will include "training" or "available" depending on completion of training.

+When training is complete, "tester.py" can be used to obtain confidence scores from Watson on any remaining statements.
+The script is arranged to accept a .csv file with one column containing all statements in individual rows.
+Each statement will be sent to Watson for processing.
+The script will return a file a full compilation of statements, scores per label, and the label with the highest confidence.
+In its current state, the script is written for 2 labels.
+More labels can be added using the commented script in lines 76-80.

+If new training data needs to be implemented, the free version of IBM Cloud only permits one model per account.
+The script "deleter.py" can be used to erase the current model to make space for a new one.
+You will need to keep the model_id in order to delete the model.